stepan-antonyuk/Learn-more-about-sockets/README.md

  Transmission Control Protocol (TCP)

- Starting in the top left-hand column, note the API calls the server makes to setup a “listening” socket:
+API calls the server makes to setup a “listening” socket:

     socket()
     bind()
     listen()
     accept()

-A listening socket listens for connections from clients. connect() to establish a connection to the server and initiate the three-way handshake.
-Data is exchanged between the client and server using calls to send() and recv().
+A listening socket listens for connections from clients.

+connect() to establish a connection to the server and initiate the three-way handshake.

+Using calls to send() and recv() to exchanged between the client and server.

 #Echo Client and Server

-The server will simply echo whatever it receives back to the client.
+Server echo whatr it receives back to the client.

-Here’s the server, echo-server.py:

     #!/usr/bin/env python3